chinzistor/StreamerQnA/README/config.md

             "font": "sans serif",
             "size": 14,
             "border": {
-                "thickness": "2px",
+                "thickness": 2,
                 "style": "solid",
-                "color": "#FFFF00"
+                "color": "#FFFF00",
+                "spacing": 0
             }
 ```
 - `hoverColor` sets the background color of the button when you hover over them with your cursor.
-- `hoverTime` sets how fast the color changing animation is going to last.
-It's in seconds, the `s` is needed.
+- `hoverTime` sets how fast the color changing animation is going to last in seconds.
 - `border` is for changing the buttons' outline's look:
-  - `thickness` sets how thick this border is going to be. `px` is needed.
+  - `thickness` sets how thick this border is going to be in pixels.
   - `style` sets what style the border is going to have.
 Accepted values: `dotted` `dqashed` `solid` `double` `groove` `ridge` `inset` `outset` `none`
   - `color` sets the border's color.
 - `background` sets the background color of the button.
-- `text` sets the color of the text.
+- `color` sets the color of the text.
 - `italic` sets if the text should be italic.
 Accepted values: `true` `false`
 - `bold` sets if the text should be bold.
 Accepted values: `true` `false`
 - `font` sets the font of the text.
 - `size` sets the font size.
+You've probably noticed that within the `buttons` node you have a `borderspacing` option, this set how big gap in pixels is going to be between the buttons.

 Within the `queue` settings you can separately change each section's design.
 `selected` section is what for the selected question that is shown on the stream, the rest are the `unselected`.